 Proof and Evidence

-Dictionaries define the word proof many ways.
-Miriam-Webster Dictionary, the online version, for instance, defines the word as follows: The cogency of evidence that compels acceptance by the mind of a truth or a fact: the process or an instance of establishing the validity of a statement especially by derivation from other statements in accordance with principles of reasoning.
+Dictionaries define the word proof several ways.
+Miriam-Webster Dictionary, for instance, the online version, defines the word as follows: The cogency of evidence that compels acceptance by the mind of a truth or a fact: the process or an instance of establishing the validity of a statement especially by derivation from other statements in accordance with principles of reasoning.
 More simply stated, proof consists of evidence which establishes facts leading to the truth, cogent evidence which can assume many forms: eye-witness testimony or a persuasive demonstration, the weapon linked to a crime, a gun or a knife, on which law enforcement discovered finger prints linking the weapon to a suspect.

 The Latin phrase, semper necessitas probandi incumbit ei qui agit, loosely translated into English, renders a common legal precept: the necessity of presenting proof always lies with the entity who filed the charges or, in the matter of criminal charges for which a defendant is being prosecuted, the prosecution must prove the charges and the proof must be established with conclusive evidence, not rumor, not innuendo nor hearsay but conclusive evidence.
 The Los Angeles County Coroner ruled in 1962 that Marilyn’s death was a probable suicide; and even though the modifier probable was unusual and ambiguous, the authorities ruled that Marilyn’s death was not a homicide and closed the case.